U.S. Presidents Who Were Really Weird People

 Advertisement

-That's a bad joke, but one White House staffers during the Taft era might've used to conceal the embarrassing truth.
+That's a bad joke, but one that White House staffers during the Taft era might've used to conceal the embarrassing truth.
 That's because, for the last century-plus, a story has gone around that William Taft, our largest president, once got stuck in a bathtub and had to be prised out by four men and the aid of a pound of butter.
-The rumor has been so pervasive, it's even spawned its own children's book.
+The rumor has been so pervasive, it's even spawned its own children's book, "President Taft Is Stuck in the Bath."

-There's no hard evidence this actually happened, as it's based solely on the claim of a long-time White House usher in his autobiography.
+There's no hard evidence this actually happened, as it's based solely on the claim of longtime White House usher Ike Hoover in his memoir, "42 Years in the White House."
 But there's plenty of evidence that Taft did have oversized bathtubs made for him.
-The USS North Carolina had to outfit a cabin with an extra-wide bathtub for Taft's trip to the Panama Canal and, according to a 1909 issue of Engineering Review, a Manhattan company custom-made the tub with "pondlike dimensions" for the journey.
-You know you've eaten too much ham when your bathtub gets accurately described as a pond.
+Notably, the USS North Carolina had to outfit a cabin with an extra-wide bathtub for Taft's trip to the Panama Canal.
+According to a 1909 issue of Engineering Review, a Manhattan company custom-made the tub with "pondlike dimensions" for the journey.
+Similarly sized tubs were installed in the White House and on Taft's presidential yacht.

 Advertisement